Can stress cause infertility?

 You may take ONLY Tylenol or extra-strength Tylenol if needed.
 DO NOT TAKE Advil, Ibuprofen, Motrin, or Aleve.
 This can interfere with follicle development and implantation.
 You may also take Actifed, Sudafed, Tums, or plain Robitussin if needed for cold or allergy symptoms.
 Please call us before you take any other medications, as they may have an adverse effect on your treatment.
 If you are currently on thyroid medication, glucophage or metformin, parlodel or bromocriptine, you must continue as directed throughout the cycle.

 Is there a problem if I begin bleeding while on birth control pills?

 No. Occasionally, some patients may have breakthrough bleeding while on birth control pills.
 While breakthrough bleeding/spotting can be annoying for you, it is not a problem while you are in cycle.
-The pills are still having the desired effect of ovarian suppression (preventing cyst formation) even though the uterus may still bleed/spot.
-Please call us when you have bleeding so that we are aware of it.
+The pills are still having the desired effect of ovarian suppression (preventing cyst formation), even though the uterus may still bleed/spot.
+Please call Utah Fertility Center when you have bleeding so that we are aware of it.

 Who do I call if I have a problem/question/run out of medication after hours?

-If you have a problem, question, concern or run out of medications after hours, call our office at 801-785-5100 and choose the emergency line option to be connected to our on call nurse.
-If your situation can wait until the following morning, please leave a voice mail and we will get back to you the following business day.
+If you have a problem, question, or concern, or if you run out of medications after hours, call our office at 801-785-5100 and choose the emergency line option to be connected to our on-call nurse.
+If your situation can wait until the following morning, please leave a voice mail, and we will get back to you the following business day.

 What do I do when I start my period?